Applying for Erasmus+ mobility grant

 NB!
 Due to the ongoing pandemic, special rules apply to the Erasmus+ grant in the 2021 autumn semester.

 Pursuant to the vice-chancellor’s decision on 22 October 2020 (STYR 2020/251), students are permitted to carry out education components abroad, to the extent that it is deemed to be able to be conducted safely based on travel restrictions, and if it is possible taking into consideration the receiving country’s and the higher education institution’s rules, regulations and recommendations.

 Students who travel to the host country and carry out all or parts of the activities online in the host country

 If you travel to the host country where the activities are to be carried out and the activities take place entirely or partially online under the management of the receiving higher education institution/work placement coordinator, you shall be eligible for a grant.
 It is also possible to include activities such as a welcome week by a host university that takes place online.

 Accordingly, the above applies on the condition that you are located in the host country and participating in activities that have been agreed upon with the receiving party.

 Students who carry out activities online from a country other than the host country

-Students are not eligible for a grant for studies carried out online from a country other than the host country.
+Students are not eligible for a grant for studies or a traineeship carried out online from a country other than the host country.